 Japanese-Style Deep-Fried Shrimp

-Shrimp are seasoned and coated with crispy panko crumbs to make the easiest, tastiest deep-fried shrimp ever!
+These deep-fried shrimp are coated with crispy panko crumbs to make the easiest, tastiest deep-fried shrimp ever!

-Shrimp are seasoned and coated with crispy panko crumbs to make the easiest, tastiest deep-fried shrimp ever!
+These deep-fried shrimp are coated with crispy panko crumbs to make the easiest, tastiest deep-fried shrimp ever!

 Great fried shrimp.
 The key is the panko.
 It's texture allows it to fry up golden brown and crunchy before the protein it's stuck to (in this case, shrimp) gets overcooked.
 Some tips: You could probably use 1/2 the flour mixture.
 Add the seasoned shrimp to the flour, stir to coat, and then gently shake them out over the garbage can in a wire strainer to remove the excess flour.
 Make sure the shrimp are very dry when you do this or they'll be gummy.
 Have a big plate or baking sheet covered with wax paper ready to place the shrimp on after you've coated them all with the egg wash and panko.
 Then, it's off to the fryer.
 Makes for an easier cleanup, and you don't have to juggle making them/frying them simultaneously.
 Panko is very coarse so you may have to help it stick by pressing it on.Read More